gekographe/cv-1/README.md

 delivered to strict deadlines, collaborated with creatives and facilitated large teams to produce excellent work.
 I also have corporate experience gained during the financial crisis in my father's property business.
-In 2006 I helped found brainstrust, a charity that supports brain cancer patients and their carers.
+In 2006 I helped found brainstrust as trustee and web designer and I continue to volunteer my time to support brain cancer patients and their carers.

 ### Royal Shakespeare Company
 #### Planning Co-ordinator: August 2012 - June 2013